-FCC commissioner Mignon Clyburn is no guaranteed third vote for FCC chairman Tom Wheeler’s proposal to make JSA’s over 15% attributable as ownership, at least as it is currently constituted.
+FCC Commissioner Mignon Clyburn is no guaranteed third vote for FCC chairman Tom Wheeler's proposal to make JSAs more than 15% attributable as ownership, at least as it is currently constituted.

 Clyburn's office would not comment, but according to sources familiar with conversations between Clyburn and National Association of Broadcasters executives this week, she is looking for a way to balance cracking down on bad actors who use the rules to skirt ownership limits and fostering sharing agreements that can boost diversity, particularly in rural markets where joint ownership of stations is disallowed but the need for some financial help is often greatest.

 Wheeler will definitely need her vote, since the two Republican commissioners have raised major objections to the plan.

 Clyburn is said not to want to reward those bad actors, but is looking at a "different path" to achieving that end as she tries to balance competing, and legitimate, interests.